-The U.S. Navy SEALs have a saying: "Get comfortable being uncomfortable."
-If you can be comfortable being uncomfortable, you'll be prepared to handle whatever situation comes along in your life.
+The U.S. Navy SEALs have a saying: "Get comfortable being

 The point the SEALs are making with this saying is this.
 Stay focused on what needs to be accomplished, despite how uncomfortable you feel.
 The sooner you can find a way to stay focused—no matter what situation you're in—the better.
 Life will make you feel uncomfortable, but that doesn't ever have to stop you.
 As I tell clients when we starting working together: It’s a good thing to feel uncomfortable.
 It means you're moving forward and exploring new territory.